NZ mosque shootings toll rises to 50, families wait to bury their dead

 “We have to be absolutely clear on cause of death and confirm their identity before that can happen.
 But we are so aware of the cultural and religious needs, so we are doing that as quickly and sensitively as possible,” Bush said.

-Bush said the body of the 50th victim was found at the Al Noor mosque, where more than 40 people died after a gunman entered and shot randomly at people with a semi-automatic rifle with high-capacity magazines, before traveling to a second mosque.
+Bush said the body of the 50th victim was found at the Al Noor mosque, where more than 40 people died after a gunman entered and shot at people with a semi-automatic rifle with high-capacity magazines, before traveling to a second mosque.

-“As of last night we were able to take all of the victims from both of those scenes.
-In doing so we were able to locate a further victim,” he said.

-At a roadblock outside the Al Noor mosque on Sunday, about 40 people were standing in silence near scores of bunches of flowers.
-Police with gloves and metal detectors combed the street and footpath.

-One man at the second mosque in the suburb of Linwood was hailed for distracting and confronting the shooter, preventing further deaths.
+One man at the second mosque in the suburb of Linwood was being hailed for distracting and confronting the shooter, preventing further deaths.

 Abdul Aziz, 48, told local media he heard shooting and ran outside the mosque, shouting at the gunman and drawing him away from the building, the Newshub website reported.